-Home address
+• Home address

-The address where the child lives at the closing date of 31 October 2021 will be used to process the application.
+The address where the child lives at the closing date of 31 October 2022 will be used to process on time applications.
 All addresses will be checked via the Revenue Services department.
 If any discrepancies are found it remains the applicant's responsibility to satisfy the Admissions Authority that they live at the address that they state.
 If fraud is suspected then further proof may be requested.
-If fraud is established then any offer of a school place will be withdrawn.
-If a parent/carer owns a property within the Borough which they do not occupy and/or rent out and then move into another property within, or nearer to the designated area of the preferred school, the address of the property they own will be the address used for determining their designated area, unless the owned house has been rented out for 12 months prior to the closing date for the return of the Common Application Form.
+If fraud is established and a school place has been obtained as a result of a fraudulent application, then any offer of a school place will be withdrawn and the application considered afresh.

+If a parent/carer owns a property within the Borough which they do not occupy and/or rent out and then move into another property within, or nearer to the designated area of the preferred school, then it is for the applicant to provide sufficient evidence to satisfy the Local Authority that the new address is that of the property in which they reside in, to allow that address to be used to determine any relevant criteria.